Michael J. Hunter: Personal life

-Hunter is married to Cheryl Plaxico Hunter.
+Hunter was married to Cheryl Plaxico Hunter.
 She is a practicing lawyer who served as a member of the Oklahoma State Regents for Higher Education from 2000 to 2009, appointed by Governor Frank Keating.
 They have two sons, Barrett and Brock.
-On May 21, 2021, he filed for divorce, reportedly because he had an extramarital affair with a state government employee.
+On May 21, 2021, Michael Hunter filed for divorce, reportedly because he had an extramarital affair with a state government employee.
 Hunter later remarried in March 2022 to Kim Bailey, in a ceremony performed by J. C. Watts.